-The Sub-Committee shall have its permanent secretariat at the International Hydrographic Bureau (“the International Hydrographic Bureau” to be replaced by “the Secretariat” when the Secretariat is established).
+The Sub-Committee shall have its permanent secretariat at the IHO Secretariat.
 The Sub-Committee Secretariat shall provide the secretarial and administrative support needed to gather, hold and disseminate information on behalf of the Sub-Committee.
 The Secretary shall provide a summary of the Sub-Committee's activities to be included in the IHO Annual Report.

 The Sub-Committee shall normally meet once a year, in early June whenever possible in conjunction with another conference or meeting.
 The venue and date of the meeting shall be decided at the previous meeting, in order to facilitate participants’ travel arrangements.
 The Chair or any member of the Sub-Committee, as considered necessary, with the agreement of the simple majority of all members of the Sub-Committee, can call extraordinary meetings.